Resolve Center for Dispute Resolution and Restorative Justice has been a trusted resource for the people of southern Oregon since 1990.

 Training in conflict resolution and restorative justice provides adults and youth with skills for human connection and success in business, school, and community.

 Restorative Justice Facilitator Training

-Restorative Justice is a community-based and trauma-informed practice used to strengthen communities, repair harm, and restore relationships when wrongdoings occur.
+Restorative Justice is a trauma-informed practice used to strengthen communities, repair harm, and restore relationships when wrongdoings occur.
 Learn how to identify and respond to the needs of all affected, facilitate interventions, and integrate restorative justice practices into daily interactions and organizational cultures.